 /etc/inittab

-perhaps some discussion of init
+perhaps some discussion of init is useful to

 justify that.

-was a simple thing that just
+init was a simple thing that just

 run some script chain, and the script chain would define a few